rockychen-dpaw/geoserver_chart/README.md

    - KB PROD: `values-geocluster-kb-prod.yaml`

 1. Run the command to get the values yaml file from corresponding encrypted yaml file.
-   Get the decryption password from **1Password** with the name _Password for encrypted Helm chart values_.
+   Get the decryption password from **1Password** with the name _KB/KMI Geoserver Helm chart values decryption/encryption password_.
    For example, use the following command to decrypt file `values-geocluster-kmi-bushfireseason-prod.yaml`: `./decrypt.sh values-geocluster-kmi-bushfireseason-prod.yaml`

 1. Change the configurations if required, and also change the ReleaseTime to force the deployment.